chariskms/Folder-Synchronization-Between-Processes/README.md

 1_mirror and 2_mirror to save the downloaded files.
 The goal is for clients to get started to communicate autonomously so that after some time everyone has a copy of everything archives.

+### script create_infiles.sh

+In this script our goal is to create a hierarchy of files and directories that will used as input by each client.
+The script create_infiles.sh works as follows:

+### Execution:

+./create_infiles.sh dir_name num_of_files num_of_dirs levels
+- dir_name: the directory where the files will be written.
+- num_of_files: the total number of files
+- num_of_dirs: the total number of directories
+- levels: how many levels the directories will be distributed

+### script get_stats.sh

+The purpose of this script is to process logfiles from all clients and extract them statistics.
+The script will run as:

+### Execution:

+cat log_file1 log_file2 … log_filen | ./get_stats.sh and prints:

+- How many clients connected and who (a list of all ids from clients)
+- The minimum and maximum id of clients
+- The number of bytes sent
+- The number of bytes read
+- The number of files sent
+- The number of files downloaded
+- The number of clients that left the system